-1 Apr '13-Sep '14: 85 Oct '14 - Jun '15: 169 each time period.
-Due to s whether the target percentage increase has occurre ed. increased # of AC Prakas assessments undertaken by RGC 10% 30% increase No data No data was collect ed.
+• % increase in referrals from Govt / Local Authorities to NGOs for AC issues 0 30% increase per annum Apr '13-Sep '14: 85 Oct '14 - Jun '15: 169 each time period.
+Due to a it is imposs sible to asses s whether the target increased # of AC Prakas assessments undertaken by RGC 10% 30% increase No data No data was collect ed.
 The mea ning of the b paseline is also unclear.
-08 - Perceptions and behavior changes within wider public % RUPP students report increased AC knowledge through training 0 80% 70% concerning Alternative Care and family based care A training workshop on "Social Work Child Protection Best Practice: Alternative Care" was provided to 58 social work students and approximately 70% of participants increased their knowledge as reported by the training facilitator. developed / improved % RUPP report increased fieldwork confidence through participation in FI good practice assessments 0 80% 100% (see assumption) The evaluation assumes that this indicator was meant to read 'RUPP interns'', based on information from FI.
-8 interns have be working with FI during the project, of which 2 are currently still engaged.
-Based on oral interviews all of them reported some le increased confidence and knowledge. foreigners and tourists reached through 'Children are not tourist attractions' campaign.
+08 - Perceptions and behavior changes within wider public % RUPP students report increased AC knowledge through training 0 80% 70% concerning Alternative Care and family based care A training workshop on "Social Work Child Protection Best Practice: Alternative Care" was provided to 58 social work students and approximately 70% of participants increased their knowledge as reported by the training facilitator. developed / improved % RUPP report increased fieldwork confidence through participation in FI good practice assessments 0 80% 100% (see assumption) RUPP interns", base working with FI dur ed on informing the projection ation from F ect, of which ws all of the vas meant to read "% I. 8 interns have been 2 are currently still m reported some level of foreigners and tourists reached through 'Children are not tourist attractions' campaign.
 500,000 (combine d total 2011 & 2012) 350 000 new people (expecte d reach over 27 months) 3.9 million people people reached through Cambodian community campaign.
 0 150 000 505,703

 Estimated by FI.
-This is difficult to verify exactly, but based on news source website views, TV programme viewership, and the distribution of the in-flight magazine, it does not seem implausible. # local newspaper, mass media reports concerning At least 15 media community 10 per outlets; 0 campaign no data on number of year reports According to the project report, around 15 national media outlets reported on the campaign, including radio, newspapers, and TV channels.
+This is difficult to verify exactly, but based on news source website views, TV programme viewership, and the distribution of the in-flight magazine, it does not seem implausible. # local newspaper, mass media reports concerning At least 15 media community 10 per outlets; 0 campaign year no data on number of reports According to the project report, around 15 national media outlets reported on the campaign, including radio, newspapers, and TV channels.
 There was no data collected on actual number of reports, so it is not possible to definitively validate this indicator.
 Based on experience in Cambodia, the evaluation team does find it likely that the target has been achieved given the nature of the outlets.
-Additionally, there was also a poster campaign, which the evaluation team believes should be included in this indicator as well. # international media / figures conference 2013: 16 9 per not channels through 2014: 17 currently year which FI 2015: 27 recorded advocates for AC standards Based on list of media articles provided by FI for each year, verified article) removed.

-via web links, and duplicate channels (which had more than one
+Additionally, there was also a poster campaign, which the evaluation team believes should be included in this indicator as well. # international media / figures conference 2013: 16 not 9 per channels through 2014: 17 currently year which FI 2015: 27 recorded advocates for AC standards Based on list of media articles provided by FI for each year, verified via web links, and duplicate channels (which had more than one article) removed.